marsbroshok/mlops-labs/lab-13-kfp-cicd/README.md

 # CI/CD for KFP pipelines

 In this lab you will walk through authoring of a **Cloud Build** CI/CD workflow that automatically builds and deploys a KFP pipeline.

-you will also integrate your workflow with **GitHub** by setting up a trigger that starts the  workflow when a new tag is applied to the **GitHub** repo hosting the pipeline's code.
+You will also integrate your workflow with **GitHub** by setting up a trigger that starts the  workflow when a new tag is applied to the **GitHub** repo hosting the pipeline's code.

 ## Lab scenario